 - Big Beechy trail deviates some from how it appeared on my topo map on the ridge, so don't panic as long as you are heading towards Sugar Creek Mountain.

 - Wear long pants.
-Lots of nettles and other stuff along the trail, overgrown into the trail. - Some mud but nothing too deep
+Lots of nettles and other stuff along the trail, overgrown into the trail.

 - No water on Big Beechy so hydrate well before heading up and carry 2-4 liters per person, depending if you are pushing to the car or planning another night.